Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 ## Final Notes

-Please [post to our support forums](http://forums.lightstreamer.com) any feedback or question you might have.
+Please [post to our support forums](http://forums.lightstreamer.com) any feedback or questions you might have.
 Thanks!